monty888/monstr_terminal/README.md

 # poster
-post text(kind 1) or encrypted(kind 4) text notes to nostr from the command line.
-Optionally via a inbox an account for which bother poster and receiver have priv key so that meta is hidden.
+post nostr events from the command line, the events can optionally be sent via an inbox (another nostr account) so that only users with keys to that account we'll be able to decrypt the events.

 ```commandline
 python poster.py --help